Staying in Thailand’s vibrant capital

 Sukhumvit

-Sukhumvit stretches for miles with luxury hotels, malls, nightlife and endless dining options.
+Sukhumvit stretches for miles, lined with luxury hotels, malls, nightlife and endless dining options.

 Lower Sukhumvit (Nana/Asok) is lively and central, while Upper Sukhumvit (Thong Lor/Ekkamai) is stylish and trendy, popular with expats.

-We stayed near Phrom Phong with our son (kind of between the two) during our last visit and especially found the food and transport very convenient.
+We stayed near Phrom Phong with our son (kind of between the two) during our last visit and found both the food and transport very convenient.

 - Pros: Lots of dining, nightlife, shopping, great BTS access.